CloudSecurityAlliance/Glossary/glossary/Z/ZkSNARK (Zeroknowledge Succinct Noninteractive ARguments of Knowledge).md

-# ZkSNARK (Zeroknowledge Succinct Noninteractive ARguments of Knowledge)
+# ZkSNARK (Zeroknowledge Succinct Noninteractive Arguments of Knowledge)

 are the cryptographic tools underlying Zcash (open, permissionless cryptocurrency protecting privacy of transactions using zero-knowledge